astro-ck/Road-Extraction/README.md

 **1. Download dataset and prepare for the code**

-If your road ground-truth is only in segmentation format, then you may have to first convert it to graph format (through mapextract.py) for centerline tracing process.
+If your road ground-truth is only in segmentation format, then you may have to first convert it to graph format (through `mapextract.py`) for centerline tracing process.

  **2. Boosting segmentation**

-The initial road surface segmentation is achieved with D-LinkNet (CVPR_2018), you can refer to the original implementation or our reimplementation (in the folder initial_seg and run road.py).
-Regarding the designed Boosting Segmentation Network (BSNet), run BSNet/cmd.py to train and test multiple BSNets.
+The initial road surface segmentation is achieved with D-LinkNet (CVPR_2018), you can refer to the original implementation or our reimplementation (in the folder initial_seg and run `road.py`).

+Regarding the designed Boosting Segmentation Network (BSNet), run `BSNet/cmd.py `to train and test multiple BSNets.

 The corresponding voting weight and training set for each BSNet are listed in the folder BSNet/boost_train.

 **3. MSP-Tracer**

-First, run corner_detect.py to generate the starting points from the segmentation results.
-Then, train CNN by using Tracer/train.py, or you can refer to the original implementation of RoadTracer (CVPR_2018).
-For inference, run Tracer/infer_MSPTracer.py and Tracer/infer_MSPTracer_postprocess.py.
+First, run `corner_detect.py ` to generate the starting points from the segmentation results.

+Then, train CNN by using `Tracer/train.py`, or you can refer to the original implementation of RoadTracer (CVPR_2018).
+For inference, run `Tracer/infer_MSPTracer.py` and `Tracer/infer_MSPTracer_postprocess.py`.

 **4. Fusion**

-Run fusion.py to produce the final and refined road segmentation and centerline maps.
+Run `fusion.py` to produce the final and refined road segmentation and centerline maps.

 **5. Evaluation road connectivity (Conn)**

-Run evaluate_connectivity.py
+Run `evaluate_connectivity.py`

 Modify the parameters before running.

 ## Pretrain Model

-- base segmentation model, pre-tained in massachusetts dataset.
+- baseline segmentation model, pretrained in massachusetts dataset.
 [Google drive](https://drive.google.com/file/d/1dbuln9hERFOKAwy7stG4M7dBdzZaKDbW/view?usp=sharing)

 ## Contributing